BrettCleary/PortfolioAnalyst/README.md

 Past positions are grouped by ticker and analyzed.
 This performance is measured in terms of gross profit, gross % P/L, gross P/L, and IRR and tabulated on the main page.

 The app must be restarted to use the newly selected language.

+The trades.csv file must be located inside the documents folder or the application's local folder.